-This includes Learning Support teachers, Learning Support Assistants and a Speech Therapist.
-We follow evidenced based practice for the teaching of literacy and numeracy, which is explicit, direct, cumulative, and intensive and focused on the structure of language.
+This includes Learning Support teachers, Learning Support Coordinators and Learning Support Assistants.
+We follow evidenced based practice for the teaching of literacy and numeracy, which is explicit, direct, cumulative, intensive and focused on the structure of language.
 We incorporate multisensory learning, which involves the use of visual, auditory, and kinaesthetic - tactile pathways simultaneously to enhance memory, and learning of written language.
 A number of programs run throughout the year within classes and in withdrawal groups, these include Supported Play Group and Assistive Technologies, Zones of Regulation and Write Start.